 A craniotomy is a procedure in which the surgeon makes an opening in the skull.

-First, the surgeon shaves a small area of scalp hair.
-Then, they remove a small piece of bone, to gain access to the brain.
+- They remove a small piece of bone, to gain access to the brain.